IcyIce-FSDev/twitch_chat_bot/README.md

   - This feature gets a random slip of advice from https://api.adviceslip.com/advice

+  - `!advice on | off`

+    - Enables or disables the command to in individuals chat

 ## Utilities

 - Saves every message in channel folder then by date message received
   - Filters out bot messages

 ## Current goals/roadmap

+- Develop `!advice` further to include below features

+  - `!advice on | off`

+    - Enables or disables the command to in individuals chat

+  - `!advice random on | off`

+    - Allows for bot to random trigger messages in the channel

 - Develop function where a user mentions bot and the bot will take the message and feed through chatGPT and respond with the data from chatGPT.